caoccao/swc4j/docs/tutorials/tutorial_03_tokens.md

 ## Parse TypeScript

 * Create a quick sort function in TypeScript as follows.
-Please make sure capture tokens is true.
+Please make sure capture tokens is set to true.
 Then parse the code and get the output.

 ```java
 // Create an instance of swc4j.